fukaoi/stellar-suite/README.md

 ### Memo

-* In stellar specific, MemoText is 28kbyte limit. this library internal use Ethereum Swarm, So stored over 28kbyte string.
+* In stellar specific, can use MemoText MemoId, MemoHash.

 ```js